Tharindu-Nirmal/FlowSteer/README.md

 ## ❣️ Acknowledgement
-We thank [RF-Edit](https://rf-solver-edit.github.io/) for their amazing jobs.
+We thank [RF-Edit](https://rf-solver-edit.github.io/) for their work and code-base, and [SeeU](https://github.com/pandayuanyu/SeeU) for the project page template.

 ## 🌟 Citation